Beverly Clock: Operation

-The clock's mechanism is driven by variations in atmospheric pressure, and by daily temperature variations; of the two, temperature variations are more important.
+The clock's mechanism is driven by variations in daily temperature and, to a lesser extent, in atmospheric pressure.
 Either causes the air in a 1 cuft airtight box to expand or contract, which pushes on a diaphragm.
 A temperature variation of 6 F-change over the course of each day creates approximately enough pressure to raise a one-pound weight by one inch (equivalent to 13 mJ), which drives the clock mechanism.

 A similar mechanism in a commercially available clock that operates on the same principle is the Atmos clock, manufactured by the Swiss watchmaker Jaeger-LeCoultre.

 While the clock has not been wound since it was made, it has stopped on a number of occasions, such as when its mechanism needed cleaning or there was a mechanical failure, and when the Physics Department moved to new quarters.
 Also, on occasions when the ambient temperature does not fluctuate sufficiently to supply the requisite amount of energy, the clock will not function.
 However, after environmental parameters readjust, the clock begins operating again.